thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 2. Airflow Webserver (`http://localhost:8080`) – log in with the admin account you create in the next section to confirm the UI loads and the `name_stream_dag` DAG appears.
 3. Kafka UI (`http://localhost:8888`) – ensure the cluster is reachable and that the `names_topic` topic exists once you create it.
 4. Spark Master UI (`http://localhost:8085`) – verify the master and both workers are listed as `ALIVE` before submitting streaming jobs.
-5. MinIO Console (`https://localhost:9001`) – log in with `minioadmin / minioadmin` and confirm the `streaming-demo` bucket exists.
-New Parquet files will appear here once Spark picks up the Kafka stream.
-If the browser warns about the issuer, import [`certs/minio/client/public.crt`](certs/minio/client/public.crt) or continue past the warning while you are developing locally.
+5. Amazon S3 – check your bucket (for example with `aws s3 ls s3://$S3_BUCKET/$S3_OUTPUT_PREFIX/`) and confirm newline-delimited JSON files are arriving as the Spark job processes Kafka records.

-> 📈 **Validating the full flow** – Trigger `name_stream_dag` in Airflow or wait for the scheduled run, then watch `spark_streaming` container logs (`docker compose logs -f spark_streaming`) and the MinIO console.
-You should see Structured Streaming batches completing and fresh Parquet files landing in the `names/` prefix without any manual `spark-submit` commands.
+> 📈 **Validating the full flow** – Trigger `name_stream_dag` in Airflow or wait for the scheduled run, then watch `spark_streaming` container logs (`docker compose logs -f spark_streaming`) and your Amazon S3 bucket.
+You should see Structured Streaming batches completing and fresh JSON files landing in the `names/` prefix without any manual `spark-submit` commands.

 ### Guided end-to-end verification